 Women’s Health and Smoking During Pregnancy

-The Vermont Quit Network Quit by Phone and community quit classes work to help reduce the high relapse and SHS for pregnant smokers.
-Referral to the Quit line during pregnancy will prompt a call back after the due date which can provide support and/or NRT if the mother is not breastfeeding.
-For more information, call 1-802-847-6541 or go to www.vtquitnetwork.org.
+Many women quit smoking during their pregnancies for the health of their baby.
+The 802Quits Quit-by-Phone and community quit classes help reduce the high relapse rate after pregnancy.
+Referral to the Quit line during pregnancy provides support after the pregnancy, as well as nicotine replacement therapy if the mother is not breastfeeding.
+For more information, call 802-847-6541or go to www.802quits.org.

 For more information on smoking cessation, consult these resources:

 - Fletcher Allen Community Resource Center

 - American Lung Association